Ambrose Ramsey: Occupations

+Ramsey was twice an unsuccessful candidate for Congress in North Carolina's 4th congressional district, in 1792 as a Federalist and in a 1795 special election as a Democratic-Republican.

 Family

 Ambrose had two brothers, John and Matthew Ramsey.
 John was a justice of Chatham County and also served as clerk of court.
 Matthew was a Captain of a Company of Light Horse during the Revolutionary War and also captured at Chatham Courthouse.
 He ran a mill on Rocky Creek, called Green's mill.

 Ambrose ran a mill, Ramsey's Mill, that was located on the present site of the Lockville Dam, Canal and Powerhouse in Chatham County, North Carolina.

-Ambrose died on June 29, 1805 in Chatham County.
+Ambrose died on June 29, 1805, in Chatham County.